mitric-lab/programming_theochem/src/06-configuration_interaction/03-full_ci.md

 The ground state (state 0) mainly consists of the configurations
 $\ket{11110000}$ and $\ket{11001100}$, which are the Hartree-Fock configuration and the doubly excited configuration from HOMO to LUMO, respectively.
-The ground state thus have multi-reference character, which dictates the failure of the Hartree-Fock method to describe the system.
+The ground state thus has a multi-reference character, which dictates the failure of the Hartree-Fock method to describe the system.

 The states 1--3 are triplets, after which two singlets follow.
 The states